Anxiety About Baby Sleeping? Why it Happens and What to Do

 Is Your Baby’s (And Your) Sleep Schedule Stressing You Out?

-Newborns don’t come with instruction manuals detailing their sleep habits, leaving many new parents understandably anxious as they navigate the uncertain waters of what constitutes “normal” baby sleep.
+Newborns don’t come with instruction manuals detailing their sleep habits and why they fight sleep when they’re tired, leaving many new parents understandably anxious as they navigate the uncertain waters of what constitutes “normal” baby sleep.
 However, the desire for establishing a consistent sleep routine can sometimes stir up more anxiety than the unpredictability it aims to tame.
 Is the pursuit of a consistent sleep pattern making you more anxious than the lack of it?

 Racing Thoughts